rogerzou/cell-sheet-tracker/README.md

 This source code accompanies the paper below.
 Please cite if you use our code for your research.
 All code is written in the MATLAB and Java programming languages.

-Zou R.S. and Tomasi, C. (under review).
-Deformable Graph Model for Tracking Epithelial Cell Sheets in Fluorescence Microscopy. *Medical Imaging, IEEE Transactions on*
+R.S.
+Zou and C. Tomasi.
+Deformable Graph Model for Tracking Epithelial Cell Sheets in Fluorescence Microscopy. *IEEE Transactions on Medical Imaging*, pages TBA, January 2016.

 ### Software requirements
 - MATLAB R2015b (wth Image Processing and Statistics Toolboxes)